 The Modern Languages Department offers pupils the opportunity to take part in extra-curricular activities in order to enrich their language learning experience:

-- Prep School pupils take part in a National Language Learning competition making use of ICT.
+- In Year 6 pupils take part in a National Language Learning competition making use of ICT.
 They have learnt a variety of languages ranging from German and Portuguese to Japanese and Thai and have competed at national level with pupils from other schools.